TheWeirdDev/theweirddev.github.io/_posts/2015-03-28-extract-metadata.markdown

  </aspects>
 {% endhighlight %}

 This model is quite self-explanatory.
-We can see there are one content type and three aspects:
+As you can see there is one content type and three aspects:

 - `ms:content` (type)
 - `ms:person` (aspect)